Nursing Home

 A fresh cup of tea was delivered.
 The first sip is always a small one to make sure it’s not uncomfortably hot.
 Then I always follow a pattern of three good sips and a few seconds rest before starting the next set.
 She managed half the cup and seemed really keen to drink.

 She carried on chatting.
 Mostly about her uncles.
-She said something about one of them that didn’t sound very nice and I was pleased not to have been able to understand what it was.
+She said something about one of them that didn’t sound very nice and I was pleased not to have been able to understand what it was or who she was talking about.

 Then she said “Nobody’s been to see me.
 Not even Nicholas.”